lmgyuan/spatial_turnabout/README.md

 ## Dataset

-At [data/aceattorney_data/final](data/aceattorney_data/final) and [data/danganronpa_data/final](data/aceattorney_data/final), we provide datasets from Ace Attorney and Danganronpa that can be used to evaluate LLMs' deductive reasoning ability.
+Detailed information about the Turnabout LLM dataset can be found at [data/](data/aceattorney_data/final).
+We provide datasets from Ace Attorney and Danganronpa that can be used to evaluate LLMs' deductive reasoning ability.
 The game data is crawled and parsed from [an Ace Attorney Wiki](https://aceattorney.fandom.com/wiki/Category:Transcripts) and [a Danganronpa archive](https://lparchive.org/Danganronpa-Trigger-Happy-Havoc/).
 Some notes:

 - We only consider the textual elements, which are core to reasoning in most cases
-    - Whenver visuals are needed for reasoning, they are captioned
+    - Whenver visuals are needed for reasoning, they are captioned, though a multimodal evaluation might come in future work
 - For Ace Attorney
   - We only consider the cross-examination gameplay during trials, neglecting other gameplay elements such as investigation, psyche-locks, etc.
   - While characters and evidences may change throughout the game, we only consider the final list of them with their final descriptions in each case